-Brides love the Internet.
+Engaged couples love the Internet.
 It has changed the way that they find and choose the services they need for their “Big Day.”
 Word-of-mouth is still a very powerful way to reach engaged couples, and it will undoubtedly help you close new sales.
 Word-of-mouth, similar to online reviews and testimonials, is a form of “social proof.”
-But make no mistake, the Internet is a bride’s new favorite wedding planning tool.
+But make no mistake, the Internet is an engaged couple’s new favorite wedding planning tool.

 - Detailed and in-depth guidance on how to perform a SWOT analysis: https://articles.bplans.com/how-to-perform-swot-analysis/